jnmartin84/doom64-dc/README.md

     vq/non_enemy.tex

 You now have all of the updated files required to run Doom 64 for Dreamcast in the places they need to be.

-**Building Doom 64 disc image**

-Go to the repo directory and compile it like any other KallistiOS project.
-Make sure you source your KOS environment first.

-To build the source into an ELF file, run `make`.

-    source /opt/toolchains/dc/kos/environ.sh
-    cd ~/doom64-dc
-    make clean
-    make

 If you have `mkdcdisc` installed, you can use the `cdi` build target to create a self-booting CDI.